michaelmacinnis/oh/README.md

 }
 ```

-Oh is also properly tail recursive and exposes continuations as first-class
+Oh is properly tail recursive and exposes continuations as first-class values:
-values:

 ```
 define label: method () as: return return